temperlang/temperlang-blog/posts/tangle-of-strings.md

 Ugh, as shown in the [table above](#table-utfs), in Python it's 1 long, in JavaScript 2, and in Lua, it's 4.
 The only thing programming language designers actually agree on is powers of two.

+What, notionally, is a string length?
+An immutable list's length is the number of items its iterator produces.
+But string length is more reliably related to indexing.

 ### Indexing and iteration